FIRST-YEAR COMPOSITION

 Because effective writing and composing practices are essential to our students’ academic and professional success, at UMBC we teach First-Year Composition using an innovative approach that combines increased face-to-face contact with the instructor, peer-to-peer learning, collaboration, and technological enhancements that support learning in and out of the classroom.

-In English 100, a trained peer facilitator, called a Writing Fellow, joins the class on certain weeks during the semester, typically working with small peer review groups while the instructor also works with small groups of students, giving them feedback about their drafts.
-Writing Fellows are UMBC students–undergraduate or graduate, often with experience as Writing Center tutors–and in addition to work with peer review groups, they can provide one-on-one assistance in the classroom.
+In English 100, a trained peer facilitator, called a Writing Fellow, may join the class on certain weeks during the semester, typically working with small peer review groups.
+Writing Fellows are UMBC students with experience as Writing Center tutors, In addition to their work with peer review groups, Writing Fellows can provide one-on-one assistance in the classroom.
 This model allows students to discuss, share, and consider their work in progress in a variety of important and useful ways.

 Course Placement